philippbosch/django-tellafriend/docs/source/templates.rst

 tellafriend_form
     An instance of ``tellafriend.forms.TellAFriendForm``.

+tellafriend_full_url
+    The URL that shall be recommended.

 tellafriend_url
-    The URL that will be send to the recipient.
+    The local part of the URL that shall be recommended – everything after ``http://servername``.

 ``tellafriend/success.html``